clearwind-ca/service-catalog/docs/events.md

 ## Authentication

-In order to send an even to the Service Catalog, you must authenticate with [the API](api.md) and to do that, you will need the API token for a user logged into the Service Catalog.
+In order to send an even to the Catalog, you must authenticate with [the API](api.md) and to do that, you will need the API token for a user logged into the Catalog.
 In the following example 👇, it assumes the Secret is called `SERVICE_CATALOG_TOKEN`.

 ## Example GitHub Action

-You can easily send an event to the Service Catalog using the [create-event Action](https://github.com/clearwind-ca/create-event)
+You can easily send an event to the Catalog using the [create-event Action](https://github.com/clearwind-ca/create-event)

 ```yaml
     - uses: clearwind-ca/create-event@v1